Natasha Mack: Chicago Sky (2021)

 Mack was drafted in the second round of the 2021 WNBA draft by the Chicago Sky.
 She was waived by the Sky on May 13, 2021, but was re-signed by the team shortly afterwards on May 18.
 Mack went back and forth with signing Hardship Contracts with the Sky until ultimately being let go for the last time in June 2021.

 Minnesota Lynx (2021)

 Mack signed a 7-Day contract with the Lynx on July 6, 2021.

+Phoenix Mercury (2024)

+After two years playing overseas in Poland, New Zealand and Turkey, Mack signed with the Phoenix Mercury for the 2024 WNBA season.
+On May 14, 2024, she earned her first WNBA career start in Mercury's opening loss at the Las Vegas Aces.